 3. Joy Division – Shadowplay (1979)

 Dark, sparse, moody, cool, utterly brilliant.
 While Punk was quite often working-class stupidness, especially American Hardcore, what emerged after Punk died in the UK in 1978 was amazing.
 I loved The Clash, who got better when they transitioned from Punk to more diverse rock sounds on London Calling and beyond, but I think, in retrospect, Joy Division was the greatest band to emerge from the ashes of Punk, even if we only have two albums by the band to measure its greatness.
 Ian Curtis was Rimbaud to Joe Strummer’s Lord Byron, when you think about it.
 Joe was a hopeless romantic with many socio-political axes to grind, and we loved him because he gave a fuck so passionately, with anger and rebellion in his heart like any romantic.
 Ian, on the other hand, was a massively depressed nihilist who veered too close to the dark side and fell victim to his own worst tendencies, and his music reflected this abjectly morose excursion into madness and gloomy introspection.
 Plus, holy fuck, Peter Hook was an amazing bassist who could carry a song by his sheer athleticism on the instrument.
-When Ian died the remaining members created a whole new band, New Order, with a completely different sound, and that band too was great, but just not this great.
+When Ian died the remaining members created a whole new band, New Order, with a completely different sound; without Ian Curtis, there was no going back for Hookey, Bernie, and Stephen, but there was certainly a future for the three surviving lads.
+They did quite well as New Order, a great band with many outstanding records, but never at the magnitude of greatness like Joy Division’s work.
+That would have been impossible, as Ian Curtis was the brilliantly powerful magnetic force that drove Joy Division’s Rock & Roll engine.

 4. Comsat Angels – Independence Day (1980)